benjaminion/upgrading-ethereum-book/src/book.md

 The goal is to distribute these rewards evenly among validators (continuing to assume that things are running optimally), so that, on a long term average, each validator $i$ earns $n_ib$ Gwei per epoch, where $n_i$ is the number of increments it possesses, equivalently its effective balance in Ether.
 In these terms $T = \sum^{N-1}_{i=0}{n_i}$.

-Thus, a well-performing validator with a 32&nbsp;ETH effective balance can expect to earn a long-term average of $32b$ Gwei per epoch.
-Of course, $b$ changes over time as the total active balance changes, but absent a mass slashing event that change will be slow.
+Given this, a well-performing validator with a 32&nbsp;ETH effective balance can expect to earn a long-term average of $32b$ Gwei per epoch.
+Of course, $b$ changes over time as the total active balance changes, but in the absence of a mass slashing event that change will be slow.

 Similarly to the issuance calculation, we can calculate the expected annual percentage reward for a validator due to participating in the beacon chain protocol: